-Only the G130M grating covers the desired wavelength at medium resolution, but several choices of central wavelength are available.
-We select the 1309 Å setting.
-We enter these values into the spectroscopic ETC, select the Primary Science Aperture (PSA), select “Exposure time needed to obtain a S/N ratio of 10.0”, enter the specified wavelength of 1320 Å, and select “Point Source” as the source type.
+Here we select the 1309 Å setting.
+We enter the grating and cenwave into the spectroscopic ETC, select the Primary Science Aperture (PSA), select "Exposure time needed to obtain a S/N ratio of 10.0," enter the specified wavelength of 1320 Å, and select "Point Source" as the source type.
 For the spectrum distribution, choose a flat continuum in Fλ

 at 1320 Å. The zodiacal light, earthshine, and airglow were not specified, so we choose average values.

-When this case is computed with the ETC, we find the required time is 15,691 seconds; the total count rates are 88 and 301counts s−1
+When this case is computed with the ETC, we find the required time is 15,884 s; the total count rate is 43 counts s−1

-in detector segments A and B, respectively, well below the safety limit; the count rate in the brightest pixel is 0.100 counts s−1
+in detector Segment A, well below the safety limit; the count rate in the brightest pixel has 1.5 ×

 What if somewhat higher S/N